Journal entry for Interest on Drawings is to record the interest income.

 Recording Interest with drawings account:

-Settlement of drawings account with Capital account:
+Settlement of drawings accounts with the Capital account:

 3) Blended Accounting treatment